ChamiLamelas/Music_Tab_Project/README.md

 This is for the first verse     G|1--3--2 Let this note ring 3--|
 ```

 By default, string lines are assumed to be simple.
-If you have a file that has non-simple string lines please change this line in the configuration file from:
+If you have a file that has non-simple string lines please change the following line in the configuration file from:

 ```
 SIMPLE_STRING_LINES=true